-You can attach a dimension by dragging & dropping it into a dataset.
-DIMENSION_LIST and REFERENCE_LIST attributes will be updated.
-You can detach dimension by drag & drop dataset to dimension.
-Deleting dimension will detach dimension from dataset automatically.
+A dimension is attached by dragging & dropping it onto a dataset.
+The DIMENSION_LIST and REFERENCE_LIST attributes of the dataset and its dimension scale will be updated accordingly.

+To detach a dimension, drag & drop dataset onto that dimension.
+Deleting a dimension will detach that dimension from the dataset automatically.